esteinig/BRIGAD3/README.md

 generator = RingGenerator(rings)

 # Set basic options
-generator.setOptions(circle=2860508, title='MRSA ST772', ring_opacity=0.7, project='ST772')
+generator.setOptions(circle=2860508, title='Indian MRSA', ring_opacity=0.7, project='ST772')

 # Write visualization to working directory
-generator.getBrigD3()
+generator.brigD3()
 ```

-You will find the final data file (project.json) and the visualization (project.html) in your working directory, you can open the HTML file in your favourite browser, like Firefox or Chrome.
+You will find the final data file (.json) and the visualization (.html) in your working directory, you can open the HTML file in your favourite browser, like Firefox or Chrome.
 For security reasons, Chrome has trouble loading files from disk.
 I will update this section with a couple of ways around it, but it generally works smoothly in Firefox.

 ####Basics
 ---